“A Way of Life in the Family of God”

 Familiarity with The Urantia Book, or any other inspirational text, is not a requirement for participation in the Fellowship.
 A heartfelt commitment to living in spiritual family relationship with God and one’s sisters and brothers is what is essential.
-However, familiarity with The Urantia Book is part of the preparation for any formal leadership role in the Fellowship.
+However, familiarity with The Urantia Book is usually a part of the preparation for leadership in the Fellowship.

 Role of Jesus

 While ministers and teachers in the Fellowship may draw upon the wisdom of all the world’s great religious leaders, the life and teachings of Jesus – especially as they are fully described in The Urantia Book – are primary, and provide an unparalleled illustration of a life lived in the Family of God.
 Indeed, it was Jesus who originally called us to this new and higher way of living in intimate family relationship with God and humanity.
 Any believer who wishes to understand more of such relationships will find great inspiration and insight in a study of Jesus’ life.

 In summary … The Family Way is an actual way of living moment-to-moment in vital family relationships with God and with other people.
 While recognizing that no set of human understandings can provide a complete or final grasp of truth, life in the Family of God rests on the foundation of seven primary truths or qualities of spiritual family life.
 It is parental (Spiritual Parent Child Relationship), fraternal (Spiritual Sister/Brother Relationships), intimate (Indwelling Spirit), directional (Will of God), affectionate (Love), secure (Eternal Life), and trusting (Faith).